-- Email the Special Education Compliance Department the name of the student, ID number, the name of the form or meeting, and the reason for unlocking. - Unlocking forms will only occur if the error directly affects compliance (i.e., incorrect meeting date, FIE date missing or incorrect, IEP date incorrect or missing). - Clerical errors or missing information will need to be corrected through an Amendment ARD or FIE. - Forms cannot be unlocked after 5 school days or if the parent has already received a copy of the ARD paperwork. - Forms cannot be unlocked if IEP Progress Reports have already been updated by teachers or related service providers. - If there is a special circumstance, contact the Program Manager for the appropriate program for the student or the Program Manager for Evaluation for approval.
+- Email the Program Specialist for Compliance or the Program Manager of Compliance the name of the student, ID number, the name of the form or meeting, and the reason for unlocking. - Unlocking forms will only occur if the error directly affects compliance (i.e., incorrect meeting date, FIE date missing or incorrect, IEP date incorrect or missing). - Clerical errors or missing information will need to be corrected through an Amendment ARD or FIE. - Forms cannot be unlocked after 5 school days or if the parent has already received a copy of the ARD paperwork. - Forms cannot be unlocked if IEP Progress Reports have already been updated by teachers or related service providers. - If there is a special circumstance, contact the Program Manager for the appropriate program for the student or the Program Manager for Evaluation for approval.